Skip to content

 Saarland

-Where Santa Claus Flies in
+Where Santa Flies In

 Saxony

-Historic Market with Protection from Bad Weather
+Historic Market with Weather Protection

 Well attended: The Christmas market at Königstein Fortress attracts many visitors